All Natural DIY Gelatin Heart-Shaped Bird Feeder

-I have been meaning to make an easy bird feeder with my son for ages, but the problem was all the ones I knew or have done in the past used peanut butter.
-My son isn’t allergic but he is completely repulsed by the smell.
-So when I found this one on Pinterest and saw that it uses gelatin I squealed ( yes really) and added gelatin to my grocery list immediately.
-We had some left over gelatin so we made some yummy all natural gummy treats too.
-Two easy heart shaped treats made with 1 box of gelatin, that’s rad!
+I have wanted to make an easy bird feeder with my son for ages.
+However, the problem?
+All the recipes I knew how to do or did in the past, use peanut butter.
+My son isn’t allergic, but he is completely repulsed by the smell.
+So when I found this natural DIY one on Pinterest and saw that it used gelatine, I squealed (yes really) and added gelatine to my grocery list immediately.
+After making the bird feeders, we had some gelatine left over, so we made some yummy all natural gummy treats too.
+Two easy heart-shaped treats made with one box of gelatine, that’s rad!

-- We doubled the recipe that Bargin Hoot uses here.
-And instead of cookie cutters we used a silicon mold .
+- We doubled the recipe that Bargain Hoot uses.
+And instead of cookie cutters, we used a silicon mold.

-- Press into the mold.
-We filled it halfway popped our string in then filled it up.
+- Press the mixture into the mold.
+We filled it halfway, popped our string in, then filled in the rest of the mold.

 - A few hours later – voila!

-After we hung those up we noticed a recipe on the back of the Knox Gelatin box , adjusted it for our serving size and made some heart jellies!
+After we hung those up, we noticed a recipe on the back of the Knox Gelatine box, adjusted it for our serving size and made some heart jellies!
 Why haven’t we been making these for years?
-My son loved helping me make them and I loved that there are no artificial colors like the store bought gelatin desserts.
+My son loved helping me make them, and I loved that there are no artificial colors like the store bought gelatin desserts.

 - Pour the cold juice into the bowl and drizzle the gelatin on.

 - Pour into the bowl and mix.
 I add just a dash of sugar since the juice we used was already low sugar.
 I had my son gently mix, and I got the bottom bits.
 Once dissolved let the gelatin cool for 2-3 hours.